This course requires 2 options.

 Teacher in Charge: Mr T. Shipton

 The media exerts an enormous amount of influence and dictates many of our fashions, trends and tastes.
 In this course you will analyse how the media represents us.
-You will also use a range of digital technologies to write, plan and produce your own media product.
+You will also use a range of digital technologies to write, plan and produce your own short film.
 This course blends both theory and practice.
-It includes a field trip to the Hobbiton film set and also the local cinema to engage with the latest blockbuster films on the big screen.
+It also includes a field trip to the Hobbiton film set.

 - Analyse how New Zealand and New Zealanders are represented in the media